airbus-cert/skyblue.team/content/posts/delegate-krbtgt.md

 ## Getting Service Account

-We have two options, create one or compromised one.
+In this situation we have two options: create one or compromised one.

 As LDAP is always our best friend.
 We can create and configure a Service account using any LDAP tools, like for the oldest one, `ldp.exe`.
 Be aware that it can be noisy to create a service account.